ntamas/gfam/doc/source/suppl.rst

     $ bin/plot.py -c gfam.cfg -o *outfile*.pdf figurename1 figurename2 ...

 The supported output formats include PDF, PNG, JPG and SVG, provided that the corresponding Matplotlib_ backends are installed.
+ASCII art representations of the histograms may also be printed if the extension of the output file is ``.txt``.

 To get a list of the supported figure names, specify ``list`` in place of the figure name::